polar-app/polar-app/docs/SHARING.md

 The owner of the group controls the membership and then we do a get() on the group membership for permissions within firebase security rules.

+# Data flow of sharing process

+ - Alice wants to share a doc  and clicks 'share' in the sidebar

+ - Alice gives access to a team (via her list of contacts) or via a (new) explicit email or recycles one from their contacts.
+She eventually just grants Bob.

+ - Bob goes into her 'contacts' as a table entry for auto-completion in the future.

+ - An email is sent to Bob letting him know what a document has been shared with him.

+ - A doc_peer record is written to Bob and from Alice giving Bob access to the DocID created by Alice.
+This DocID can then be used by Bob to access all the resources of Alice's shared document (including image files).

+ - Bob logs into Polar and sees a new document shared with him via the notifications bar at the top.

+ - Bob accepts this document by clicking the 'add' button in the notifications dropdown.

+ - Once added Bob has a sharing section with a peer reference to Alice's doc.
+   Has added Alice as a contact, and a reciprocal 'grant' is given to Alice directly.

+ - At this point both Bob and Alice are sharing access to each others's documents.

+# Dynamic and realtime updates to the DocMeta / viewer.

+We've never had the ability to update the DocMeta and reload the viewer so we have to add support for that.

+This will involved:

+- Adding a snapshot listener to wait for updates for any of the peer documents and the master document.

+- The datastore will need to support this.

+- When the update is detected the TARGET metadata will be merged with the new metadata

+- During the update we will disable persistence so that any updates we make are NOT written back out to disk.

+- We might have to have one MASTER document for persisting writes and one for showing in the UI.